 - 3. Hold the ratchets on the transducer knuckle until it snaps into place with the other hand.
-Refer to the illustration Fitting the Pivot Arm over the Ratchet. - 4.
+Refer to the illustration Fitting the Pivot Arm - 4.
 Put the pivot bolt through the assembly to hold it in position and loosely install the nut, but do NOT tighten the nut at this time (see Inserting the Pivot Bolt).